-Students in the Occupational Therapy Program have a Faculty Academic Advisor, a Research Advisor, and a Student Services Advisor.
-This section addresses only the roles and responsibilities of the assigned faculty academic advisor.
+Students in the Occupational Therapy Program have both a Student Services Academic Advisor and a Faculty Advisor.
+This section addresses only the roles and responsibilities of the assigned Faculty Advisor.

-Purpose: Faculty academic advisors provide consultation and recommendations to occupational therapy students while they are in the MOT curriculum.
+Purpose: Academic advisors provide consultation and recommendations to occupational therapy students while they are in the MOT curriculum.
 This advising generally has three goals:

 - 1. To provide early support for students in academic need; - 2.
-To guide student transformation in the adoption of professional behaviors; and - 3.
+To guide student transformation in the adoption of professional behaviors; and - 1.
 To advise and encourage students' professional development including areas of practice and graduate studies.